syrupy-project/syrupy/README.md

 ## Overview

-Syrupy is a zero-dependency [pytest](https://docs.pytest.org/en/latest/) snapshot plugin.
-It enables developers to write tests which assert immutability of computed results.
+Syrupy is a zero-dependency [pytest](https://docs.pytest.org/en/latest/) snapshot plugin that enables developers to write tests which assert immutability of computed results.
+It is open source and MIT licensed, with over 43 members of the open source community having contributed code, reported issues, or provided other feedback.

+Day-to-day maintenance, issue triage, and development are led by me, Noah.
+Contributions are always welcome and greatly appreciated.
+If you find Syrupy (or any of my other projects) useful, consider supporting my work through [GitHub Sponsors](https://github.com/sponsors/noahnu).

+— Noah (@noahnu)

 ## Motivation